revolverobotics/tsg-portal/readme.md

   I will be able to see data in the CRM to know whether or not the endpoint was called correctly.

-If you have any questions, please e-mail me.
+If you have any questions, please chat me.

 thank you,